XENA’S STORY PART ONE: XENA DECIDES TO BE AN AUTHOR

 CHAPTER 2: A COBRA ENCOUNTER

-Where we left off was with a beautiful, 3-point landing of Sho’s magic carpet, right in front of the hut Canada in Tyeland, Shortly afterward, Sho drifted into a deep sleep (probably from exhaustion, although Xe drove all the way there from Tennessee, so Sho shouldn’t have been that tired).
+Previously, we we left off with a beautiful, 3-point landing of Sho’s magic carpet, right in front of the hut Canada in Tyeland, Shortly afterward, Sho drifted into a deep sleep (probably from exhaustion, although Xe drove all the way there from Tennessee, so Sho shouldn’t have been that tired).
 As Sho lay snoring…

 “Are you getting bored, Xe?” asked Tye.